-Joshua Greever, PhD, is a professor of New Testament in the College of Theology at Grand Canyon University.
+Dr. Greever is an instructor of New Testament in the College of Theology at GCU.
 He received an MDiv and a PhD in New Testament before becoming a professor.
-He is married to Amelia and has three children.
-Dr. Greever loves the local church, reading books and rooting for the St. Louis Cardinals.
+He is married to Amelia and has four children.
+He loves the local church, reading books, and rooting for the St. Louis Cardinals.

 I became a Christian when I was a young boy.
 I grew up in a family that loved God and treasured the gospel, so from a very early age I was aware of my sin and my need for a Savior.
 One evening I became keenly aware that if I died at that moment I would be judged in full for my sin, so I looked away from myself and trusted in Christ and his death on the cross for the forgiveness of my sin and my hope of eternal life.
 I was subsequently baptized and began a life of following Jesus.
 Although the struggle against sin has not abated, to this day by God’s grace I have continued in the faith.
 My hope and joy ultimately rest in the gospel of Christ because in it is contained the good news of righteousness before God (see Romans 1:16-17).

 What are you the most passionate about when it comes to ministry?

 I love the local church because it is at the center of what God is doing in the world.
 My passion, in particular, is bringing God’s word to people in a clear and articulate way so that they would know God more fully.
 It is a privilege to join God in his redemptive work in the world by heralding and showing the truth of Christ.

 If you could offer a word of advice to theology students, what would you say?